boskiv/kt/README.md

     image: myobplatform/kt
     volumes:
       - "$HOME/.kube:/root/.kube"
+      - "$HOME/.aws:/root/.aws"
       - ".:/app"
 ```

 You can now run the tool as required with `docker-compose run --rm kt <command>` where `<command>` is one of the following:

 * *validate*: Compiles the templates with a given env (given via the `-e ENV` flag) and will validate the validity of the compiles manifests againsts the Kubernetes API server.
 * *deploy*: Will compile and deploy the manifests files for an environment (given via the `-e ENV` flag).
+If there is also a `cfn` folder it will stackup the Cloudformation template *before* it deploys the Kubernetes manifests.
 * *delete*: **CAUTION**, will compile and join the manifests and then delete all the Objects on the API server that are named in the compiled manifests.
+If there is a `cfn` folder it will also delete the Cloudformation stack *after* it deletes Kubernetes objects.

 ### Command line flags

 `kt` has two flags to use when running the commands above:

 * -e ENVIRONMENT  The Kubernetes environment to deploy to (name of file in 'env' folder sans .yaml).
+* -d Provides a 'dry run' mode to see what commands WOULD have been executed.
 * -c COMPONENT  The component (a subfolder under your templates dir) you want to deploy.
-* -d Provides a 'dry run' mode to see what commands WOULD have been executed.
+You can group components inside folders and go arbitrarily deep.
+To deploy a component inside a group specify the path eg group/component1.

 ## Conventions

 The `kt` tool assumes the following conventions of your project:

 * You put your `gomplate` files in the `templates` folder.
 You can create sub folders under that to arbitrary depth.
+* Inside the `templates` folder you group components in their own subfolders.
+Each component subfolder must have a `k8s` subfolder where any Kubernetes manifests live, and can optionally have a `cfn` folder as well which would contain a AWS Cloudformation template.
 * You put the environment files, AKA the `gomplate` datasource files in the `envs` folder and name each file after the environment.

 ## Templating